GRAINS-Corn slips on record Brazilian crop, early U.S. harvest

 By Naveen Thukral

-SINGAPORE, Sept 7 (Reuters) - Chicago corn futures eased on Thursday, trading close to three-year lows as all-time high production in top exporter Brazil and supplies from an early U.S. harvest weighed on the market.
+SINGAPORE, Sept 7 (Reuters) - Chicago corn futures eased on Thursday, trading close to three-year lows as record production in top exporter Brazil and supplies from an early U.S. harvest weighed on the market.

 Soybean and wheat prices also fell, giving back some gains made on Wednesday.